jono-kierce/rppg-fyp/readme.md

 ### Prerequisites

 - macOS with a recent version of Xcode installed
-- An iPhone (physical device recommended; camera access in the Simulator is limited)
+- An iPhone (physical device only- the simulator doesn't work as the camera can't be simulated)
 - Apple Developer account if you want to deploy to a physical device

 ### Build and Run